 Brother 900 E DB changer for use on both standard and bulky

 Studio/singer YC6 may be used either single or double bed simply by repositioning one piece.
-It includes a 4 color tension unit, a special sinker plate, and a set of cards which are only for DBJ.
+It includes a 4 color tension unit, a special sinker plate, and a set of cards that are only for DBJ.
 It has a 4 button yarn changer, can be set for automatic 2 color changing.
-Brother/knitking comes with a supplementary two color yarn mast, a special sinker plate, and a four button changer.
+Brother/Knitking comes with a supplementary two-color yarn mast, a special sinker plate, and a four-button changer.
 A button must be pressed for each color change.
-It sits where the ribber setting plate usually does, so the ribber and in turn the plate its bracket slides into on the left side of the machine need to be removed.
-To color change on Studio the next color button is pushed/selected when the KC is on the right, in Brother the button for the next color selection is pushed after the KC is in the yearn changing area, after the audible “click” produced when the carriage has traveled far enough.
+It sits where the ribber setting plate usually does, so the ribber and in turn, the plate its bracket slides into on the left side of the machine need to be removed.
+To color change on Studio, the next color button is pushed/selected when the KC is on the right, in Brother the button for the next color selection is pushed after the KC is in the yarn changing area after the audible “click” produced when the carriage has traveled far enough.

 If a carriage jam occurs, the sinker plate needs to be removed before using the release lever for KC.

 If using for fair isle: in single bed FI knitting normally the contrast color, corresponding to punchcard holes (black squares on mylar, or pixels, depending on machine and programming) is placed in the B feeder, and background yarn in A. When using the color changer the manuals will state that the main color is normally in B while the contrast color is in A, where it can be changed automatically.
 However, that depends on which part of the design is to include the color striping.
 If it is to occur in the motif, the card needs to be modified by being punched in reverse.
 If the striping is to occur in the background, standard card and position may be used.
 If one wishes to alternate, both ground and motif may need to be punched separately.